amolenk/GameATron4000/docs/textmode.md

 The game can be played in text adventure by using the Bot Framework emulator.

-1. Open the project folder in Visual Studio Code.
+1. Open the `GameATron4000.code-workspace` workspace in Visual Studio Code.

 2. In Visual Studio Code, select **Debug | Start Debugging**.